Kameo: Reception

+During the 9th Annual Interactive Achievement Awards, Kameo received nominations for "Outstanding Achievement in Original Musical Composition" and "Outstanding Achievement in Visual Engineering".

 Downloadable content

 The game was released without online support for co-operative play, but Rare promised to add the feature as a free patch and did so in April 2006.
 The patch let two players play the story simultaneously when their consoles were connected through Xbox Live or System Link.
 It also added new achievements.
 For a fee, players could download a series of costume packs that change the visual appearance of the game's characters.
 In September 2006, Rare released the Kameo "Power Pack", which added leaderboards, a costume pack, new achievements, and three new modes of gameplay: Expert, Time Attack, and Rune Battle.
 Expert Mode remasters six of the game's levels with added difficulty.
 Time Attack Mode lets two co-op players (local or online) attempt to finish levels as fast as possible.
 Rune Battle Mode pits two co-op players against each other to collect the most rune items.
 Ben Kuchera of Ars Technica wrote that Rare "did a good job" of supporting Kameo with post-release content.
 He liked the idea of the time-based mode and thought that the Expert mode would allay criticism of the game's easiness.